Harrybuilds/simple_shell/README.md

-This is a simple shell project enguneered by Onuoha Harrison Chialuka and Bedzra Venessa.
-This is one of the mant project we are to workon in the ALX SOFTWARE ENGINEERING PROGRAMME.This project is aimed at building a program that immitates the shell
+This is a simple shell project engineered by Onuoha Harrison Chialuka and Bedzra Vanessa.
+This is one of the many project we are to work on in the ALX SOFTWARE ENGINEERING PROGRAMME.This project is aimed at building a program that immitates the shell